novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 For both `vpc_security_group_ids` and `subnet_id`, the values are taken from another resource block, similar to the `key_name`.
 However, for these two properties, we haven't defined the resource block yet.

-Btw, property `vpc_security_group_ids` accept array of string as the value, so that's why it's wrapped inside `[]`.
-Even it is only one security group, the value needs to be in array format.
+Btw, property `vpc_security_group_ids` accept an array of string as the value, so that's why it's wrapped inside `[]`.
+Even it is only one security group, the value needs to be in an array format.

 #### 3.4.
 Allocate a VPC resource with a security group attached to it